banterle/NoR-VDPNet/README.md

 DATASET PREPARATION:
 ====================
-If you want to create your own dataset, as a first step you need to run [HDR-VDP](http://hdrvdp.sourceforge.net/wiki/) on all the images of your dataset using a pair of images <original, distorted> saving the Q value of HDR-VDP.
+If you want to create your own dataset for a given distortion (note you can apply more distortions), the first step is to apply such distortion to a set of input original images.
+Then, the second step is to run [HDR-VDP](http://hdrvdp.sourceforge.net/wiki/) on all pair of images <original, distorted> saving the Q value of HDR-VDP.
-Then, you need to keep as a dataset only the distorted images and their associated Q values.
+At this point, you can discard the original images keeping only the distorted ones and the Q values output by HDR-VDP.

-You need to organize your files using the following folder hierarchy:
+Files need to be organized using the following folder hierarchy:

 ```
 __dataset_folder/: